oxai/wildfire/docs/datasets/index.md

 # Ground Truth / Label Datasets

-To label sattelite images as positive or negative (containing or not containing a wildfire) we needed a dataset detailing the occurence of wildfires.
+To label satellite images as positive or negative (containing or not containing a wildfire) we needed a dataset detailing the occurrence of wildfires.
 At a minimum, such a dataset must give a time and a place at which there is a wildfire, but some datasets include shape files and more.

 Below I outline some of the datasets we have considered, and whether or not they were suitable.